-I also recommend that you acquire and use the Sprankling workbook that includes various "Property Law Simulations."
-Pages of that text that I suggest that you study are set forth in the table of reading assignments that appear on the last four pages of this document.
-Although Professor Sprankling has devised the simulations with the idea in mind of providing opportunities to students to develop and hone negotiation and advocacy skills, I strongly suggest that you study the "assigned" pages of that text for the purpose of using the same to assist you in developing and honing the core skills addressed in the 1992 MacCrate Report: problem solving, legal analysis and reasoning, factual investigation, communications, competency, self-development, and improvement of the Profession of Law.
+I have also chosen the Sprankling workbook that includes various "Property Law Simulations."
+The pages of that text that I have assigned as part of your course work are set forth in the table of reading assignments that appear on the last two pages of this document under the headings "Simulation" that appear in various rows of the fourth column labeled "Text and Simulation Pages."
+Although Professor Sprankling has devised the simulations with the idea in mind of providing opportunities to students to develop and hone negotiation and advocacy skills, I have assigned various simulations for the purpose of using the same to assist you in developing and honing the core skills addressed in the 1992 MacCrate Report: problem solving, legal analysis and reasoning, factual investigation, communications, competency, self-development, and improvement of the Profession of Law.